BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### Emote System

 This option allows you to toggle the Twitch emote system on or off.
-If you don't use it, it's good to leave this off as it saves your computer som RAM and CPU power.
+If you don't use it, it's good to leave this off as it saves your computer some RAM and CPU power.

 ### Public Servers